 Earlier in his career, he was the Lockheed Martin Vice President of Corporate Engineering & Technology, JINSA Executive Vice President of Government Affairs, Director of the USMC Krulak Center of Innovation, and founder of the successful start-up, Straight Trading.

 He earned his Ph.D. at Yale University, J.D. at the University of Pennsylvania, and B.A. at Duke University.

 Vice President, Operations and Finance

 Jackie Burman is the Vice President of Operations and Finance at Securing America’s Future Energy.
-In this role, Jackie works closely with the CEO and Vice President of Development to develop foundation and individual solicitation and engagement strategies for SAFE.
+In this role, Jackie oversees finances, human resources, and operations for the organization.

 Prior to joining SAFE, Ms. Burman spent more than 4 years in Cape Town, South Africa where she assisted a wide range of non-profit organizations in reaching their funding goals.
 During her time abroad, she also helped create a fundraising academy to provide young adults with the skills necessary to begin careers in development.
 She worked in both marketing and fundraising in DC before this.